 For most nonprofits, accepting online donations is a huge reason to have a website.

 Many organizations link from their website to a 3rd-party payment processing service like PayPal, Network for Good, Click & Pledge, Razoo, etc. That option is easy, cheap, and free of security concerns.
 This is way better than nothing, and it’s a great way to get started.
 For linking to PayPal, I often use the PayPal Donations plugin which helps you put the right PayPal button on any WordPress page.

 When you’re ready to scale up, it’s even better to have your donation form directly embedded on your website.
 The new leading plugin for this task is GiveWP.
 GiveWP lets you embed simple donation forms directly on your site and process the credit card payments with PayPal (free) or Stripe, Authorize.net, Dwolla, and other services with paid add-ons.

 If you already have Gravity Forms* (see “Forms”, below), consider using their add-ons for PayPal or Stripe for payment processing and make your custom form that way.
 This takes a bit more know-how, but it’s nice to handle all your forms—donations included—with a single plugin.

 SSL for Secure Donations

 If you’re asking people for their credit card information on your website, it’s a requirement that you have an “SSL certificate” to encrypt traffic between your service and the payment processor.
 SSL certificates can be purchased from most hosts.
 Once you have SSL setup, you’ll be able to access your website via “https” (e.g. https://example.org), which will display in the browser that the site is secure:

-Once you have your SSL certificate, consider activating HTTPS for your entire site!
+Once you have your SSL certificate, activate HTTPS for your entire site!
 This gives people a little more trust of your site, protects other information people submit, protects your passwords and site administration, and gives you a small bump in the eyes of search engines.
 You can use a plugin like Really Simple SSL or do it yourself.